mhfowler/canalswans-gatsby/content/blog/love-poem/love-poem.md

 <div style="margin-top:80px;" class="blackpagebreak"></div>

-The first line is a quote from Melanie Hoff from her class <a href="https://lovelanguages.melaniehoff.com/">Digital Love Languages</a> &mdash; a question which has begot many other questions.
+The first line is a quote from Melanie Hoff from her class <a href="https://lovelanguages.melaniehoff.com/">Digital Love Languages</a>.